rdfjs/data-model-spec/interface-spec.md

 - Given the necessity of methods, plain objects (JSON) cannot be used.
 - Factory functions (e.g., `triple()`) or methods (e.g., `store.createTriple()`) create instances.
   - Should allow "upgrading" a plain object into a fully functional triple
+- Interfaces may have additional implementation specific properties.
+  A list of these properties maintained on the [RDFJS Representation Task Force wiki](https://github.com/rdfjs/representation-task-force/wiki/Additional-properties).

 ## Data interfaces